-It has been pointed out that my post yesterday about a Real Service for Chronic Over Spenders is at best naive at worst unlikely to ever happen.
+My post yesterday about a Real Service for Chronic Over Spenders is, at best, naive.
+At worst, unlikely ever to happen.
 Why wouldn’t a bank run a service like this?
-The answer is simple, it does not make them any money.
+The answer is simple.
+It does not make them any money.

 Banks make money on:

 - Customers who carry balances on their credit cards.

 - Customers that use the over-draft service available to them.